michaelklishin/langohr/README.md

  * Be well documented.
 Two example READMEs do not cut it
  * Strict TDD development style (with tests sometimes being freeform examples first)
  * Support all of the [RabbitMQ extensions to AMQP 0.9.1](http://www.rabbitmq.com/extensions.html)
+ * Provide support for testing of AMQP applications, including asynchronous workflows
  * Provide additional batteries such as CLI interface to AMQP operations

 ## Project Anti-Goals